z1haze/36th-uncle-sam/README.md

 What It Does
 ---

+- [x] Adds custom channel flow for new users, enforcing new users reaction to welcome messages and read through a series of pages
 - [x] Role Assignment Messages (emoji/role selection)
 - [x] DM Users/Roles
 - [x] Send messages Bot